Doctor of Chiropractic

 By diagnosing and treating musculoskeletal disorders (via manual spinal adjustments and other approaches) Doctors of Chiropractic offer a natural approach to improving nervous system function, reducing pain, increasing mobility, and supporting the body’s innate ability to heal itself.

-At SCU, we’ve been pioneers in chiropractic medicine for more than 110 years.
+At SCU, we’ve been pioneers in chiropractic for more than 110 years.
 Founded in 1911 as the Los Angeles College of Chiropractic (LACC), we were one of the nation’s very first chiropractic colleges, challenging convention and advancing the profession long before it was widely known or accepted.
-Today, LACC is one of several colleges within Southern California University of Health Sciences and continues to be a leader in chiropractic medicine and healthcare transformation.
+Today, LACC is one of several colleges within Southern California University of Health Sciences and continues to be a leader in chiropractic and healthcare transformation.

 Success after graduation requires more than strong clinical skills; it requires business know-how.
 Through a series of coursework on private practice development, risk mitigation, coding & billing, and more, you’ll gain invaluable, practical skills for establishing, operating, and sustaining a successful practice and career.